jandebr/amstradPc/docs/wiki/Distribute-using-getdown.md

     ```
 2. On the client pc, create an empty installation folder and copy the following files into the folder.
 The files can be found in the [install](https://github.com/jandebr/amstradPc/tree/main/install) folder
     - `getdown.jar` as the launcher jar
-    - `getdown.txt` as the launcher configuration
+    - `getdown.txt` as the above modified launcher configuration
-    - `javacpc.ini` as the initial *Amstrad PC* configuration
+    - `javacpc.ini` as the initial *Amstrad PC* [configuration file](Config-javacpc.ini)
 3. On the client pc, make sure a Java Runtime Environment (JRE) is available (version 9 or higher)
 4. On the client pc, go into the installation folder and run the launcher (see next section)

 ## Run a distribution
-On the client pc, go into the installation folder and run the launcher.
+On the client pc, go into the installation folder and run the launcher with Java.
 Use one of the [run modes](Run-modes) as listed below
 - `java -jar getdown.jar . default` for default mode
 - `java -jar getdown.jar . kiosk` for kiosk mode
 - `java -jar getdown.jar . original` for original *JavaCPC* mode
-- `java -jar getdown.jar` to use the mode from previous run
+- `java -jar getdown.jar` to use the same mode from previous run

 ![Splash screen of the launcher](https://github.com/jandebr/amstradPc/blob/main/screenshots/AmstradPC-Getdown-Launcher.png)